Game: SMARTIC Arctic Case Study

 Homework to Collect and Grade

-• List the key Arctic stakeholders and their interests that would need to be taken into account in developing a sustainable management plan for the Arctic marine environment
+• List key Arctic rights holders and stakeholders and their interests that would need to be taken into account in developing a stewardship plan for the Arctic marine environment.
+What information is missing about these rights holders and stakeholders.
+What rights holders and stakeholders are missing?

-• List Arctic information questions regarding science, society, etc. that are important to resolve in order to create an Arctic marine management plan
+• List Arctic information questions regarding science, culture, society, economics, governance, etc. that are important to resolve in order to create a consensus-based Arctic marine stewardship plan

 • Reference at least two of your readings in your written response (using MLA citation)